raspberrypilearning/guides/astro-pi/program.md

 # Astro Pi - First Program

-1. Connect the Raspberry Pi peripherals (keyboard, mouse, monitor and power).
+1. Connect the Raspberry Pi peripherals (keyboard, mouse, monitor, and power).
 1. Log in using the following login information:

   ```bash